gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-smallest-programs.md

 draw lots of points in WebGL.
 If you want to draw lots of points you should do something like setup an attribute with a position for each point, and a color for each point and draw all the points in a single draw call.

 BUT!, for testing, for debugging, for making an [MCVE](https://meta.stackoverflow.com/a/349790/128511) it's a great way to **minimize** the code.
-Let's say we're drawing to textures for a post processing affect and we want to visualize them.
+As another example let's say we're drawing to textures for a post processing affect and we want to visualize them.
 We could just draw one large point for each one using the combination of this example and the previous one with a texture.
-No complicated step of buffers and attributes needed.
+No complicated step of buffers and attributes needed, great for debugging.